geseib/awsgwlbworkshop/website/content/Lab3-VPCtoVPC/90-quiz.md

 > Think stateful inspection and symmetric flow

-- [x] To assure that the same gateway Load balancer Availabilty Zone gets the entire flow and send traffic symmterically through the same appliance instance.
+- [x] To assure that the same gateway Load balancer Availability Zone gets the entire flow and send traffic symmetrically through the same appliance instance.
-- [ ] Appliance mode is only needed if you devices are not Gateway Loadbalancer aware.
+- [ ] Appliance mode is only needed if you devices are not Gateway Load Balancer aware.
-- [ ] To ensure that the GENEVE protocol is included across the Transit Gatway.
+- [ ] To ensure that the GENEVE protocol is included across the Transit Gateway.
 - [ ] Increase the largest frame size supported across the Transit Gateway

 {{< /quizdown >}}